serverless/extensions/README.md

 **Run, Build & Share Developer Experiences.**

-EXT enables you to use and make Developer Experiences that can provision and automate infinite application use-cases.
-For example, you can use EXT to deploy a static website to AWS S3, a real-time data processing pipeline to AWS Kinesis, or a MongoDB Atlas Database.
+EXT enables you to use and make Developer Experiences that can provision and automate cloud infrastructure use-cases.
+For example, you can use EXT to deploy _a static website to AWS S3_, _a real-time data processing pipeline to AWS Kinesis_, or _a MongoDB Atlas Database_.
 Consider EXT as the natural evolution of Infrastructure-as-Code.

 EXT runs Extensions.
 An **Extension** is automation logic for a specific use-case, encapsulated in a container.
 Thanks to containerization, you can create or use automation logic written in any language, and compose them together via their inputs and outputs.